parsiya/semgrep-rs/README.md

 # semgrep-rs
 Rust library crate to interact with [Semgrep][semgrep].
-Currently, it only supports parsing and combining Semgrep rules and a new imitating rulesets.
+Currently, it only supports parsing and combining Semgrep rules and a new construct that imitates rulesets.

-I have created a [Personal Semgrep Server][server] using this crate.
+I have used it in my [Personal Semgrep Server][server] project.

 [semgrep]: https://semgrep.dev
 [server]: https://github.com/parsiya/personal-semgrep-server/tree/dev